TheTarotGamer/thetarotgamer.github.io/_posts/2016-01-16-website-update.markdown

 more, I will add them to the imgur hosting account and then link them here.
 You have to be a little more reliant on outside sources for hosting things for you if you aren't handling them all yourself.

+The last item I am going to talk about is my new disqus account.
+I added comments to GitHub Pages by including the disqus and checking to see if the post has comments enabled.
+I enable comments by adding the variable 'comments' to the post yaml.
+If this sounds like Greek, I understand.
+It's not particularly important but I found it to be useful and fun.